Once Saved Always Saved According to the Bible

 Apostasy After Baptism

-Once saved always saved advocates want people to believe apostasy cannot happen.
+It is clear that those who fall away after baptism are once saved always saved people.
+Eternal salvation or eternal security advocates want people to believe apostasy cannot happen.
 However, the Spirit explicitly says that in the last times some will fall away from the will of the Lord.
 They will instead obey spirits that tell lies.
 They will follow the teachings of demons.
 (1 Timothy 4:1) During that time, many believers will fall away.
 (Matthew 24:10) They will not allow the will of God deep into their souls.
 They keep it for only a short period.
 When persecution or trouble comes because of the teaching they accepted, they give up.
 (Mark 4:17)

 When people leave the way of Christ, can you make them change their lives again?
 People who once learned the truth received God’s gift and shared in the Holy Spirit.
 They hear God’s good message and see the great power of his new world.
 Once they leave it all behind, it is not possible to make them change again.
 That is because those who leave Christ are nailing him to the cross again, shaming him before everyone.
 (Hebrews 6:4-6)

-The popular man-made doctrines of once saved always saved, eternal salvation and eternal security erroneously refer to eternal life.
+According to the bible the popular worldly doctrines of once saved always saved, eternal salvation/security erroneously refer to eternal life.
 Remember, it is the person who endures to the end that is saved (inherits eternal life).
 You certainly cannot lose what you have not inherited.
-However, according to the bible, you can lose eternal life.
+However, based on the bible, you can lose eternal life.